 \subsection{CR Metric}

-Tables~\ref{sup_tab:resnet18_forget10} and \ref{sup_tab:resnet18_forget50} show the unlearning performance of 9 unlearning methods on CIFAR-10 with ResNet-18 in $10\%$ and $50\%$ random data forgetting scenarios, while Table~\ref{sup_tab:resnet18_class} is the results in class-wise forgetting scenario.
-Tables~\ref{sup_tab:vit_forget10} and \ref{sup_tab:vit_forget50} present the unlearning performance on Tiny ImageNet with ResNet-18 in random data forgetting scenario, while Table~\ref{sup_tab:vit_class} details the unlearning performance in class-wise forgetting scenario.
+Tables~\ref{sup_tab:resnet18_forget10} and \ref{sup_tab:resnet18_forget50} show the unlearning performance on CIFAR-10 with ResNet-18 in $10\%$ and $50\%$ random data forgetting scenarios, while Table~\ref{sup_tab:resnet18_class} is the results in class-wise forgetting scenario.
+Tables~\ref{sup_tab:vit_forget10} and \ref{sup_tab:vit_forget50} present the unlearning performance on Tiny ImageNet with ResNet-18 in the random data forgetting scenario, while Table~\ref{sup_tab:vit_class} details the unlearning performance in the class-wise forgetting scenario.
 For class-wise forgetting scenario, we note $\train_{test} = \train_{tf} \cup \train_{tr}$. $\train_{tf}$ corresponds to the test-forget data exclusively containing the forget class, while $\train_{tr}$ represents the test-retain data within the test data $\train_{test}$.

 For all unlearning methods, as $\alpha$ level increases, it results in reduced Coverage and smaller Set Size.
 This happens because a higher $\alpha$ loosens the conformal threshold $\hat{q}$, allowing fewer predictions to be included within the prediction set for each data point.
 On the contrary, the CR tends to increase with increasing $\alpha$.
 Although both Coverage and Set Size may decrease, Set Size often decreases more significantly.
 Consequently, the CR value of $\train_f$ generally becomes larger as $\alpha$ increases.
 It is natural that the adjustment of $\alpha$ affects both Coverage and Set Size.
 However, the final CR value really depends on the model's performance itself.
 For a strict evaluation, we encourage setting $\alpha$ to $0.5$.